zizizihua/SASE-HRNet/README.md

-# Lite-HRDet
+# Lite-HRNet
-An ultra-lightweight object detection network
+An ultra-lightweight high-resolution network for object detection.